 Visitors to Finland will also need to pay an application/processing fee online using a valid debit/credit card in order to complete the application process.
 Before submitting the application, Canadian citizens will have an opportunity to review the ETIAS application and correct any mistakes that might have been made while filling out the online form.

-Traveling to Finland from Canada with the ETIAS Travel authorization
+Travelling to Finland from Canada with ETIAS travel authorization

 Basic Information About Finland